FBI vetting Guard troops in DC amid fears of insider attack

 About 25,000 members of the National Guard are streaming into Washington from across the country — at least two and a half times the number for previous inaugurals.
 And while the military routinely reviews service members for extremist connections, the FBI screening is in addition to any previous monitoring.

 Multiple officials said the process began as the first Guard troops began deploying to D.C. more than a week ago.
 And they said it is slated to be complete by Wednesday.
+Several officials discussed military planning on condition of anonymity.

 “The question is, is that all of them?
 Are there others?” said McCarthy.
 “We need to be conscious of it and we need to put all of the mechanisms in place to thoroughly vet these men and women who would support any operations like this.”